The Best Books for Pre-PAs, Practicing PAs and For Your PA School Clinical and Didactic Years

 Books that are labeled with ** are ones I highly recommend for anyone pursuing or in a medical profession.

 The Tarascon Pharmacopoeia is the one pocketbook I cannot live without.
-Although, after PA school I have transitioned to their amazing iOS app the small pocketbook is something I still recommend to all of my students.
-The pediatric dosing instructions alone make it worth every penny.
-Yes, you can use free apps such as Epocrates, but after 11 years Tarascon is still my go-to source for prescribing and I wouldn’t leave home without it.
+Although, after PA school, I have transitioned to the iOS app, the small pocketbook is something I still recommend to all of my students as you can bookmark and highlight on the go.
+Yes, you can use free apps such as Epocrates, but after 14 years, Tarascon is still my go-to source for prescribing, and I wouldn’t leave home without it.